 After TUNEL staining, the number of apoptotic cells was counted in sections per five hundred endothelial cells.
-The number of apoptotic cells increased significantly in
+The number of apoptotic cells increased significantly in all hypercholesterolemic rabbits regardless of other supplements, while in group 3 that received Vitamin E supplement, it was significantly less than in other trial groups (Figures 5 and 6) (P < 0.05).

-\Significant difference between before and after and also compare to control group (P < 0.05).

-Figure 5: Mean $\pm SE$ of number of apoptotic endothelial cells following high-cholesterol diet \Significant difference in compare to control group (P <0.05).
+Figure 5: Mean $\pm$ SE of number of apoptotic endothelial cells following high-cholesterol diet \Significant difference in compare to control group (P <0.05).

-\\Significant difference in comparison to other trial groups (P < 0.05).
+\\Significant difference in comparison to other trial groups (P <0.05).